isomerpages/moe-mi/_admission/SUBJECT COMBINATION.md

 permalink: /admission/subject-combination/
 description: ""
 ---
-<p>Millennia Institute offers the GCE A-Level curriculum to our students.
+<p style="text-align:justify;">Millennia Institute offers the GCE A-Level curriculum to our students.
 All students are required to offer 10 to 12 Academic Units of study including two compulsory Knowledge Skills subjects (General Paper and Project Work), four content-based subjects and Mother Tongue Language.</p>
-<p>All A-Level subjects are classified at H1, H2 or H3 level.
+<p style="text-align:justify;">All A-Level subjects are classified at H1, H2 or H3 level.
 General Paper, Project Work and Mother Tongue Language are H1 subjects.
 Of the four content-based subjects, students offer three at H2 level and one at H1 level.
 The combinations of the four content-based subjects offered by the Institute are shown in the table below:</p>
 <table>
 <tbody>
 <tr>